DianQK/DQKFreezeWindowView/README.md

 ## Why You Should Use DQKFreezeWindowView
 Look follow this picture:
 ![](https://raw.githubusercontent.com/DianQK/DQKFreezeWindowView/master/Screenshots/DemoScreenshot.png)![](https://raw.githubusercontent.com/DianQK/DQKFreezeWindowView/master/Screenshots/AppleScreenshot.png)
-The right picture is Apple Calendar App.
+The second picture is Apple Calendar App.
 Also when you use Calendar, you can't scroll view to horizontal direction after scrolling view to vertical direction instantly, which like a bug.
 Support **Delegate** and **DataSource** !!!
 Here is a gif to show
 *If you find it delay, don't worry, just because it's a bit large (3.7 MB)*